waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v113 - Path Corrected)
+# Gem's Strategic Journal (v114 - Agent Debugging)

 ## I. Core Principles & Lessons Learned
 - **Trust the Data:** Game State Information is the absolute source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.
-- **Trust Agent Outputs:** Agents are extensions of my own reasoning.
-A negative result (e.g., 'path not found') is a valid and crucial piece of information, not a failure.
-It should be trusted and used to reformulate strategy immediately.
+- **Trust, but Verify Agent Outputs:** Agents are powerful, but their reasoning can be flawed.
+A negative result ('path not found') must be scrutinized.
+If the agent's reasoning contradicts the map data, the agent itself is flawed and must be refined.
 - **Agent Input Integrity:** Agents are only as good as their input.
 Ensure data provided (e.g., list of hostile trainers) is accurate and not based on unverified assumptions.
 Garbage in, garbage out.
 - **Interaction Protocol:** If an interaction doesn't trigger a battle, it's a non-battling NPC or one I've already defeated.
 Mark and move on.
 - **WKG & Marker Protocol:** Be diligent about marking key points (like warp arrivals and defeated trainers) *immediately*.
-Manually fix failed agent calls.
-- **Agent Usage:** Use agents proactively for pathfinding, team building, and complex tasks.
-Prioritize refining agents that show flaws.

 ## II.
 Game Mechanics & Battle Intel
 ### Confirmed ROM Hack Changes